 - A metric should be a rate or ratio.

 - Consider correlated metrics carefully – don’t look at correlated metrics and assume something which is not true, for example, if I told you the sale of a summer dress is correlated to the number of people dying of heat strokes, it wouldn’t make sense.
 You could argue that both occur in summers but you have no measure to quantify or control them.

 - A metric should be changeable – it should change according to changes in your product, audience, etc.

 We love acronyms, don’t you?
 The HEART metric framework is a popular framework which helps you identify the correct business metrics.
 As a business, you don’t necessarily have to stick to a particular framework but choose the ones relevant to your business.
 The framework is just a guideline for you to refer to check if you’ve covered all aspects.

 Happiness – How happy is your user?

-Engagement – How engaged is your user in short term?
+Engagement – How engaged is your user in the short term?